rtek1000/YR2050_English_Manual/README.md

 - Information translated via Google (No language option on the menu, firm. ver.: 1.1910)

 - Notes:
-- - This YR2050 Can't Measuring battery internal resistance.
+- - This YR2050 Can't Measuring battery internal resistance (see YR1035).
 - - It is strictly prohibited to measure any live parts, such as AC/DC voltage input to the test interface, which may damage the instrument.
 ------